VijayRod/demo/aks/servicemesh-istio/README.md

    Error: unable to retrieve Pods: the server has asked for the client to provide credentials (get pods)
    ```

    1b.
-For any other error, re-run the command with `--vklog=9` for higher log level verbosity.
+For any other error, re-run the istioctl command with `--vklog=9` for higher log level verbosity.

    1c.
 To save the output to a file, add `> istioctl_logs.txt` to the command.

-2. To retrieve the proxy sync status for all Envoys in a mesh, run the command `istioctl proxy-status -i aks-istio-system`.
+2. To retrieve the proxy sync status for all Envoys in a mesh, run the command `istioctl proxy-status -i aks-istio-system`, or istioctl x precheck -n default to only check a single namespace "default".
 This will return one row for each pod that has the proxy.

    ```
    NAME               CLUSTER        CDS        LDS        EDS        RDS        ECDS         ISTIOD                               VERSION